landinfotech/mycivitas/docs/src/index.md

 #### License

-This project is open source, published under the AGPL-3.
+This project is open source, and published under the AGPL-3.
-You can read our license to find out what rights this license bestows to users and contributors.
+You can read our license to find out what rights this license bestows on users and contributors.

 [License](about/license.md)